When you arrive at Eye Medical Center of Fresno, our staff will greet and seat you in the waiting room.

 We will discuss with you the results of your examinations and recommend the proper treatment.
 Some conditions may be faced immediately by conservative or surgical treatment.
-In case you need surgery requiring general anesthesia, we arrange routine or urgent transfer by quick boat, state or private air ambulance to Athens or to your preferred destination (subject to stable medical condition).
-In special cases a patient can be escorted.

 Otherwise, depending on the results of your examinations, the nature of the medical problem and your holiday plan, we will discharge you from our clinic, refer you on to another health professional or book you for surgery.
 If follow-up consultation or further consultations are required, we will indicate this and the staff will let you know the date and time of your next appointment.